lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 Scheduling a Simple Job
 -----------------------

-Now that everything is in place, let's configure and run a simple job
+Now that everything is in place, let's configure and run a simple job.

 .. code-block:: python
     :caption: Scheduling a job from Python